daniele77/daniele77.github.io/_drafts/types-back-to-the-basis.md

 msg.version = 11;
 {% endhighlight %}

-and you soon understand how it works.
+and you understand immediately how it works.
 Everything's fine, then?
-Well yes, the library is usable, but the interface could be improved a bit, both in terms of readability and extensibility but, above all, to avoid bugs.
+Well yes, the library is usable, but the interface could be improved a bit, in terms both of readability and extensibility but, above all, to avoid bugs.

 I suggested using an `enum class` instead of a `int`.
 Something like that: